aws-samples/aws-ddk-examples/sdlf-ddk-lightweight/README.md

 <br />

-If your AWS account hasn't been used to deploy DDK apps before, then you need to bootstrap your environment for both the `cicd` and the `dev` environments:
+If your AWS account hasn't been used to deploy DDK apps before, then you need to bootstrap your environment for both the `cicd` and the `dev` environments, you can skip cicd bootstrap as well as `-a` in the dev bootstrap if you are not using the cicd deployment

 ```
 $ ddk bootstrap --help